 How do we shape learning with a one-on-one drill?
 If an offensive player struggling to finish with a defender on their hip.
 We create a one-on-one drill that requires the defender to be on the hip of the offensive player.
 Within this one-on-one drill the defense may have two or three options for how to defend the offensive player with being on the hip being one of the options.
 The player plays one-on-one.
 They are afforded the opportunity to learn by doing in the exact situation they need to improve.
 At this stage the coach is still not stepping in to offer explicit solutions.
 The goal is for the offensive player to experience the situation, to figure out a range of solutions, practical to them, and to only have coaching interventions when the player is stuck or needs ideas.

 There are a number of challenges for a coach in using a non-linear approach.
-It requires patience to hold back as a coach and intervene only when solutions are outside an acceptable range.
-It requires a coach to get outside the fallacy and comfort of blocked practice where a player seems to be improving repeating the same move over and over again in the exact same way with no thinking.
+It requires patience to hold back as a coach, getting outside of the fallacy and comfort of blocked practice where a player seems to be improving repeating the same move over and over again in the exact same way with no thinking.
 Within the individual or small group training world there may also be an expectation and level of pressure from parents expecting immediate results.
 This contributes to the situation we are in now: even though what is being done makes no sense pedagogically.

-If a player has made no progress, then the coach can directly support the player.
-This is once all options have been exhausted, including the use of questioning and other experimenting with constraints to manipulate the situation.
-This is where we go back to the checklist of moves which serves a purpose.
-My finishing list is not a collection of finishing moves with names, but rather a list of different variables affected by constraints.
+If a player has made no progress, then the coach can directly support the player through simplifying the task constraints.
+Note that my finishing list is not a collection of finishing moves with names, but rather a list of different variables affected by constraints.
+The 1-on-1’s I would design would take this into account, creating an environment where these variables can emerge within a representative learning environment.

 This is one example below for solutions off two feet:

 Many coaches do not give a player a chance or role in the development process.
 It is a top-down relationship with the players doing what the trainer or coach tells them to do.
 This is not a transformational approach to coaching.
-By utilizing a more transformational approach whereby the player is involved in selecting the finishing solutions.
+Adopting the CLA aligns with transformational coaching, as players choose their own finishing solutions based on the interaction of task, individual and environmental constraints.
 The player feels engaged and part of the process.
-It is important to remember that what may be an easy move to execute for one player could be the complete opposite for another.
+This is further reasoning as to why the traditional approach does not make sense.
+What may appear as an easy move to execute for one player, could be the complete opposite for another.
+Their individual constraints are completely different.

 Giving Players Too Much

 Players don’t need one hundred moves.
-They need two to three moves that work best for them.
+They need two to three solutions that work best for them.
 If a coach or trainer teaches too many moves, then a lot of time is wasted as most moves will never be retained or refined to the point they can be used.
 The biggest problem with this wasted time is that it takes valuable time away from teaching other important things.
 When trainers spend excessive amounts of time teaching numerous moves it means that often far more important concepts are neglected.
 As well the player is often using the finishing moves at the wrong time and in the wrong situation because they have not learned when it is the right time to use the move.
-Another problem with blocked practice of finishing moves is that a player has essentially re-learn the decision-making element because it has been isolated from the technique.
+Another problem with blocked practice of finishing moves is that a player has essentially re-learn the perceptual considerations for the solution because the perception-action cycle has been broken.
+We perceive to act and act to perceive!
+Unfortunately many finishing drills solely focus on the act (technique) component.

-It is for the reasons explained that we do not believe in spending excessive amounts of time teaching a very specific move.
-We have compiled a list of some of the constraints involved in finishes:
+It is for the reasons explained that I do not believe in spending excessive amounts of time teaching a very specific move.
+We have compiled a list of some of the variables AND constraints involved in finishing:

-Our player development approach at Basketball Immersion is to put players in situations where perceptions and decisions are integrated.
-From there we problem solve and work backwards to give players solutions for what they need.
+Our player development approach at Basketball Immersion is to put players in situations where perceptions are integrated with action.
 Finishing is like shooting.
-While there are commonalities and things useful for every player there is also a lot of room for freedom and flexibility.
+While there are commonalities and things useful for every player, there is also a lot of room for freedom and flexibility.
 Why teach all players on your team the same moves when for some players it will never be used?
-The traditional, but widespread approach of teaching very specific finishing moves on-air simply does not account for the complexity and the presence of all the constraints which exist in the game.
+The traditional, but widespread approach of teaching very specific finishing moves on-air simply does not account for the complexity and the presence of constraints which exist in the game.

-The last consideration is for any finishing practice to be completely game-like there must be a passing decision or a continuing opportunity, such as a Nash zone dribble or immediate flow into another trigger.
+The last consideration is for any finishing practice to be completely game-like there must be a passing decision or a continuing opportunity, such as a Nash dribble or immediate flow into another trigger.
 If a defender is chest to chest the finish is most likely not a good solution unless the offensive player has a severe height advantage.
 Game-like finishing in a workout does not mean going full speed against a dummy defender: it is rather a situation whereby the offensive player has this decision to either finish or pass based on the constraints present.
+The goal of a defender is to provide accurate affordances.
 Too many times I see young players in practice taking bad shots on the shot spectrum because no pass or continuation opportunity exists.
 This does not help them develop good habits.

 Using the Finish in a Game